Pink Valentine Pancakes for Babies

 Instructions

-1. In a high-speed blender, combine all ingredients except for butter (or oil) and syrup, adding the wet ingredients into the blender pitcher first, before the dry.
+1. In a regular or high-speed blender*, combine all ingredients except for butter (or oil) and syrup, adding the wet ingredients into the blender pitcher first, before the dry.
 Blend until smooth and batter-like in consistency.

 3. Remove from heat, cut using a heart-shaped cookie cutter, and serve warm, garnished with optional maple syrup.